zamcham/database-from-diagram/README.md

 # 📖 [Database Diagram] <a name="about-project"></a>

-The primary objective of this project was to interpret a database diagram, and implement the SQL needed to build that database.
+The primary objective of this project was to interpret a database diagram and implement the SQL needed to build that database.

 ## 🛠 Built With <a name="built-with"></a>
 PostgreSQL 15